Preventing Church Division Bible passage: Matt.16:18, IITim.2:14-25 (NIV)

 Where do you stand, and what is your contribution to the church?
 Are you fostering harmony, love, and unity, or are you allowing discord, apathy, or sin to take root?

-The church of Jesus Christ is called to be a beacon of light in the world.
-Let us strive to preserve its unity and strength by addressing these challenges head-on.
+Lastly, the church of God is called to be an example of Unity and beacon of light in the world.
+Let us strive to preserve its unity and strength by addressing these challenges head-on to avoid any church division.

 Preventing Church Division Quiz